recepmay/TravelBlog/TravelBlog/README.md

 file using Node.js in order to handle image upload process while creating a new blog post.
 In order to run backend service please go to: \TravelBlog and run "node backend.js"

-- Backend service will be runnin using portnumber 4000 and upload requests will be sent to this service.
+- Use "node backend.js".
+Backend service will be running using portnumber 4000 and upload requests will be sent to this service.
 Uploaded images will be stored in \TravelBlog\public\images

 - I tried to access a local file stored in \Constants\blogEntries.json with Node.js again